Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/upgrade-guide-10-0-x.md

 ### DepthNormals Pass

-Starting from version 10.0.x, URP can generate a depth and normal texture.
-To use that texture in your custom shader, add a Pass with the name `DepthNormals`.
+Starting from version 10.0.x, URP can generate a normal texture called `_CameraNormalsTexture`.
+To render to this texture in your custom shader, add a Pass with the name `DepthNormals`.
 For example, see the implementation in `Lit.shader`.

 ### Screen Space Ambient Occlusion (SSAO)